rust-lang/book/src/ch08-01-vectors.md

 ### Creating a New Vector

-To create a new, empty vector, we can call the `Vec::new` function, as shown in Listing 8-1.
+To create a new empty vector, we call the `Vec::new` function, as shown in Listing 8-1.

 ```rust